-10 impactful CEOs creating a better future with their bold ideas and long-term vision | www.lokmattimes.com
+10 Impactful CEOs Creating a Better Future with Their Bold Ideas and Long-Term Vision | www.lokmattimes.com

-New Delhi [India], May 4 (/PNN): Creativity and consistency to innovate and excel are the foundation for a strong ...
+New Delhi (India), May 5: Creativity and consistency to innovate and excel are the foundation for a strong change. ...

-New Delhi [India], May 4 (/PNN): Creativity and consistency to innovate and excel are the foundation for a strong change.
+New Delhi (India), May 5: Creativity and consistency to innovate and excel are the foundation for a strong change.
 The development of a certain sector completely depends on the people working for it.
 The innovative ideas that scream for revolutionary change are the base of all development.
 With the contribution that people make towards this change, they hold great power to influence how things work.
 Indeed, the strength to turn ideas into reality is the core of everything.

 Here are the 10 most influential CEOs who have defined what it takes to hold on to bold decisions and turn a long-term vision into a reality.